If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or acid-suppressive therapy (AST).

 Before you toss me in with the doom-and-gloomers, please know something about me – I am an optimist and I have solutions.

-I have a great tool for you to prevent getting on, or to slowly wean off* these medications at the bottom of this article.
+I have some great tools for you to prevent getting on, or to slowly wean off* these medications at the bottom of this article.

 *Always inform your prescribing physician if you make changes to your medicines.